CodethinkLabs/lifecycle/CONTRIBUTING.md

 Chat to us in #lifecycle if you've got any ideas you're interested in contributing.

+## Development

+To set up a local development environment, create a python virtual environment, using `venv` or similar, e.g.:

+    python3 -m venv .venv

+To then configure the development environment run:

+    . .venv/bin/activate && \
+        pip install pipenv && \
+        pipenv install && \
+        pre-commit install && \

 ## Merge Requests

 * Must have `black` run against every commit.
 This is enforced by CI.